The Lost Lycan Princess

 His eyes were gold, like her father’s.

-Her wolf shuddered.
+Her heart shuddered.

 She swallowed, forcing the tremble from her voice, forcing her instinct to kneel or to attack down into silence.
 She lifted her chin instead, meeting his gaze head-on.